 Meet the Mentors

-Yaateeh!
-My name is Autumn Tsosie and my tribe is Navajo.
-My clan is the Red Streak people born for the Near the Water people and I am from Gallup, NM.
-I just finished my first year at UNC and this year will be my second year.
-My major is Biological Sciences with a career aspiration of becoming a Dentist.
-I am a free-spirited person and love to live life.
-I am so excited to be taking on a new position at Native American Student Services which is being a mentor.
+I am so excited for you all to be joining us this Fall.
+Welcome to UNC and we hope you will visit us at the Native American Student Services (NASS).
+This upcoming Fall will be my third year as a mentor with NASS.
 I am very passionate about helping others navigate their way through college and being able to be that person you can come to with any questions.
 I hope you are all having a memorable summer and I cannot wait to help you all with your first year of college!